If you think your cat has had a stroke, get emergency care immediately.

 - Confusion.
 The cat is not totally aware of his surroundings which is not characteristic of a healthy cat.
 The cat may get confused and be unable to find his way around familiar surroundings.

 - Behavior Changes.
 The cat may seek more or less affection, be apathetic and lethargic, sleeping more.

 - Lack of Energy.
 Activities that normally attracted the cat’s attention are now ignored.

 - Loss of appetite.
 The cat is not interested in food.
 This can be caused by the ensuring confusion or nausea and could persist up to a few days.

 - Weight loss.
 Lack of appetite, nausea or even vomiting can cause the cat not to eat and thus lose weight.

 PetWave.com has some relatively extensive information about strokes and cats.
-Their site says to also look for depression, disorientation, uncontrollable circling, seizures, blindness, aggression, vocalization and/or other signs of altered state of mind.
+Their site says to also look for:

 Indoor cats are much less likely to suffer a stroke than outdoor cats, mostly because they are not so likely to encounter trauma, rodenticides, or botflies (Cuterebra) a cause of the aberrant larval migration.

 Most feline strokes are diagnosed during the summer in the northeastern United States or in southeastern Canada.